 Over the course of the recently launched North16, Central7 and South10 corridor studies in Travis County, potential environmental impacts will be evaluated and mobility alternatives will be developed that take into account the needs of drivers, transit riders, bicyclists and pedestrians, as well as surrounding neighborhoods and businesses.
 The first public meetings for these projects began in early summer 2016.
 Public feedback and input throughout the studies will be important to ensure the projects reflect community values.

-Express lanes are special toll lanes that will be separated from the existing non-tolled lanes.
-Express lanes provide public transit buses, registered vanpools and emergency vehicles with a reliable, toll-free route to their destination.
-Travelers willing to pay a toll also experience the same reliable route.
+Managed lanes are special non-tolled lanes.
+Managed lanes provide public transit buses, registered vanpools and emergency vehicles with a reliable, toll-free route to their destination.
+Travelers in high occupancy vehicles will also experience the same reliable route.

 Why aren't we adding more general purpose lanes/HOV/rail to I-35?

 The goals and objectives of the Mobility35 Program include optimizing the existing I-35 facility while minimizing the need for additional right of way.
 This community-driven approach differs from previous studies to improve I-35, which focused almost exclusively on large-scale traditional construction projects.
 Many of these large-scale projects were determined to be extremely costly and difficult to implement due to the extensive right-of-way acquisition needed, construction time required, and potential impacts to the community.
 As a result, they did not advance toward implementation.

 In 2013, the Travis County Mobility35 Corridor Implementation Plan was released, which identified a number of potential mobility solutions for the I-35 corridor, including the Future Transportation Corridor, which was identified as an area for additional capacity down the center of I-35.
 This improvement would provide the single largest capacity gain for I-35.